metalcarratt/ministry/study/autonomy.md

 > In the late 1980s certain brothers in the churches erroneously claimed that the local churches should be autonomous.
 The word autonomy denotes self-government or independence with respect to local affairs.
 These brothers’ claim may have been based on G. H. Lang’s book entitled The Churches of God.
 In this book Lang argues that the absolute independence of each local church should be respected.
 However, the New Testament reveals that the universal church is the Body of Christ (Eph.
 1:22-23).
 As parts of the organic Body, the local churches cannot be autonomous.
 The teaching of autonomy is erroneous.
 >
 >  In the late 1980s certain rebellious ones quoted sentences from Brother Watchman Nee’s book The Normal Christian Church Life, stating that once the apostles have established elders in a particular local church, the apostles should avoid interfering with that church’s affairs.
 However, The Normal Christian Church Life was not Brother Nee’s final word on this subject.
 In 1948, eleven years after sharing the messages in The Normal Christian Church Life, Brother Nee gave the messages compiled in the book Church Affairs, which may be considered a concluding word on his study of the practice of the church life.
 In this book Brother Nee says that after establishing a local church, the apostles need to remain there to teach the elders concerning how to be proper elders and how to care for the saints.
 For instance, after helping to establish the church in Ephesus and appointing the elders there, the apostle Paul did not keep his hands off that church.
 Instead, at one point he remained in Ephesus for three years, declaring to the saints all the counsel of God, admonishing them with tears night and day, and teaching them both publicly and from house to house (Acts 20:13-38).
 This indicates that instead of taking his hands off the church in Ephesus, the apostle Paul stayed with that church in order to perfect the saints in the church.

+Ep 4:4
+> One Body and one Spirit, even as also you were called in one hope of your calling;

+1 Co 10:17
+> Seeing that there is one bread, we who are many are one Body; for we all partake of the one bread.

 The Practical Points concerning Blending
 CWWL, 1994–1997, vol. 1